additive-manufacturing

 Final Thoughts

-Wilson Sporting Goods Company, a leading provider of sports equipment in the United States, has unveiled an experimental prototype of what is being marketed as the first 3D-printed airless basketball.
-The Chicago-based 3D design experts General Lattice, 3D printer producer EOS, and post-processing firm DyeMansion collaborated to create this innovative airless ball.
+Wilson Sporting Goods Company is a prominent provider of sports equipment in the United States.
+It has revealed an experimental prototype for what they are marketing as the first 3D-printed airless basketball by Wilson.
+The Chicago-based 3D design experts General Lattice, 3D printer producer EOS.
+The post-processing firm DyeMansion collaborated to create this innovative airless ball.

 According to Wilson, the ball’s weight, size, and rebound (bounce) almost match the requirements of a standard basketball.
-KJ Martin of the Houston Rockets displayed the playability of the prototype during the opening round of the AT&T Slam Dunk competition at a recent NBA All-Star game held on 18 Feb 2023.
+KJ Martin of the Houston Rockets displayed.
+The playability of the prototype during the opening round of the AT&T Slam Dunk competition at a recent NBA All-Star game held on February 18, 2023.

 Martin spoke to the occasion as “really special,” highlighting how Wilson’s creativity through this prototype “is so important to the future of basketball. “